open-telemetry/oteps/text/0156-columnar-encoding.md

   bytes ipc_message = 1;
   bytes arrow_data = 2;
 }

+enum CompressionMethod {
+  NO_COMPRESSION = 0;
+  ZSTD = 1;
+}
 ```

+The `sub_stream_id` attribute is a unique identifier for a sub-stream of `BatchArrowRecords` sharing the same schema inside
+the
+scope of the current stream.
+This id will be used receiver side to keep track of the schema and dictionaries for a
+specific
+type of Arrow Records.
+See the [Substream Id generation](#substream-id-generation) section for more information on the
+implementation
+of this identifier.

 The `OtlpArrowPayloadType` enum specifies the `type` of the payload.

-The `schema` attribute is a binary representation of the Arrow Schema specifying the columns of the 'record_batch'.
-This
-field is only filled in the first message of each sub-stream.

 The `dictionaries` attribute is a list of binary representations of [Arrow dictionaries](#arrow-dictionary).
 Several
 dictionaries can be defined in the case of an entity containing several text or binary columns.
 The dictionaries are
 filled in the first message of their corresponding sub-stream.
-When a dictionary is updated, it must be re-emitted in
+When a dictionary is updated, the delta dictionary will be
-the corresponding message within the sub-stream.
+emitted in the corresponding message within the sub-stream.

-The `record_batch` attribute is a binary representation of the Arrow RecordBatch.
+The `record` attribute is a binary representation of the Arrow RecordBatch.

+The `compression` attribute is a mandatory attribute that is used to define the compression algorithms for the different
+bytes buffer.

 > Note: By storing Arrow buffers in a protobuf field of type 'bytes' we can leverage the zero-copy capability of some
 > Protobuf